 Margaret Regan is the author of two prizewinning books on immigration.
 The most recent, “Detained and Deported: Stories of Immigrant Families Under Fire” (2015), which won a starred review in Publishers Weekly, looks at the fate of undocumented immigrants who are arrested long after they’ve established lives and families in the United States.
-“The Death of Josseline: Immigration Stories from the Arizona-Mexico Borderlands (2010) investigates the tragedy of migrant deaths in the desert.
+“The Death of Josseline: Immigration Stories from the Arizona Borderlands” (2010) investigates the tragedy of migrant deaths in the desert.
 Both were named Top Picks in the Southwest Books of the Year competition.
 A longtime journalist in Tucson, Margaret started writing about the border in 2000.
-She has a bachelor’s degree in French from the University of Pennsylvania and she also studied French at the Sorbonne in Paris.
+She has a bachelor’s degree in French from the University of Pennsylvania and also studied French at the Sorbonne in Paris.
 She has twice gone to Guatemala, and studied Spanish in two tiny schools in the colonial city of Antigua.
 After working as a French editor for TV Guide magazine and as a children’s book editor at McGraw-Hill in New York, Margaret turned to journalism.
 She started as a reporter at the Express-Times in Easton, PA; she’s been writing for the Tucson Weekly since 1990.
-She has won many journalism awards for her arts criticism, her border reporting, and her stories on the Irish immigrant experience.
-She also reports regularly on the arts for The Buckmaster Show, KVOI Am 1030, Tucson.
-Her work has been published in the Washington Post, Al Jazeera English, Utne Reader.
-Sojourners, Newsday, Black + White, Photovision and in many regional and local publications.
-She has appeared on NPR, C-Span Book TV, WHYY Philadelphia, KPFK Los Angeles, Pacifica and many other radio stations, and she gave a TEDx talk in Phoenix.
-Most recently, in March 2016, Margaret did a solo half-hour Q&A appearance on Book TV’s “Open Phones,” program, taking questions about immigration from viewers around the nation.
-She’s a regular speaker at the Tucson Festival of Books.
+She has won many journalism awards for her border reporting, her arts criticism and her stories on the Irish immigrant experience.
+She reports regularly on the arts for The Buckmaster Show, KVOI Am 1030, Tucson.
+Her work has been published in the Washington Post, The Guardian, Al Jazeera English, Utne Reader, The Independent UK, Sojourners, Newsday, Black + White, Photovision and in many regional and local publications.
+She has appeared on NPR, WHYY Philadelphia, KPFK Los Angeles, Pacifica and many other TV and radio stations.
+She has appeared numerous times on C-Span's Book TV; her appearances include an hour-long lecture she gave in Chicago as well as a solo Q&A "Open Phones" session about immigration, for which she took questions from viewers around the nation.
 Her books have been adopted in many university classrooms, including the University of California Davis, Loyola University Chicago, Franklin Marshall College, James Madison University, Butler University, Northern Arizona University, Arizona State University and the University of Arizona.

 Chief Victor M. Manjarrez, Jr. is the Associate Director of the Center for Law and Human Behavior (CLHB) at the University of Texas at El Paso.
 The CLHB has as three core pillars of research, education, and outreach which encompass: Behavior, law & the homeland security enterprise; Trade & Travel; Threat & Risk Management; Professional Development; Border Data Repository; and key Partnerships.
 It does so by facilitating interdisciplinary research in the area of law and social science.
 The Center aims to promote and facilitate the interdisciplinary and collaborative training of students at all levels through various initiatives supporting their involvement in the Center’s research.
 Chief Victor Manjarrez, Jr. served for more than 20 years in the United States Border Patrol and filled key operational roles both in the field and at Headquarters over the course of his extensive homeland security career.
 Many of his innovative border security methods and ideas are still the basic cornerstones for the U.S. Border Patrol that are still being utilized today.
 Throughout Chief Manjarrez’ career in the Department of Homeland Security (DHS) he had been tasked with some of the most arduous jobs that the U.S. Border Patrol had to offer because of his skills in developing complex, efficient, and comprehensive border security programs.
 Due to Chief Manjarrez’ subject matter expertise in developing complex and innovative homeland security practices he was consistently recognized as one of DHS’ most dynamic and innovative operational leaders.
 Most recently in government, Mr. Manjarrez served in the Senior Executive Service (SES) as the Chief Patrol Agent of the Tucson Sector, the nation’s most dynamic, complex, and challenging sector and was named the lead Federal official in Arizona by DHS Secretary Janet Napolitano.
 In this capacity Mr. Manjarrez was responsible for over 4,000 employees and an annual budget of over $500 million dollars.
 Due to his leadership and innovative methods he was able to significantly reduce illegal border activity, resulting in reductions in local crime rates and violence, and improving the quality of life to the residents of southern Arizona.
 During his time in command as the executive officer of the sector he conducted operational briefings to senior level foreign and United States federal officials to include members of Congress.
 Earlier in his Border Patrol career, Mr. Manjarrez held numerous managerial and supervisory posts at headquarters and in other Border Patrol sectors across the country.
 Prior to serving as Chief Patrol Agent of Tucson Sector, Mr. Manjarrez served as Chief Patrol Agent in El Paso Sector; another of the U.S. Border Patrol’s most challenging sectors.
 In 2009, U.S. Department of Homeland Security Secretary Janet Napolitano appointed Mr. Manjarrez as the Acting Director of Counternarcotics Enforcement (CNE), where he was the primary policy advisor to the Secretary for Department-wide counternarcotics issues and responsible for leading DHS in their efforts to monitor and combat illegal drug trafficking and international narco-terrorism.
 In May 1999, Mr. Manjarrez received the U.S. Border Patrol’s award for “Excellence in Management” during the 75th Border Patrol Anniversary event in San Diego, California.
 Dr. Manjarrez received his Bachelor of Arts in Social & Criminal Justice (Summa Cum Laude) from Ashford University.
 He also earned a Master’s of Art Degree (Cum Laude) in Homeland Security from American Military University.
 He earned his Doctoral degree in Educational Leadership and Administration from the University of Texas at El Paso.
 Dr. Manjarrez is also a graduate of Harvard University’s John F. Kennedy School of Government Senior Executive Fellows Program, as well as a graduate of Harvard-MIT Universities, “Dealing with an Angry Public” Fellows Program.